cygni/cts2023-turn-cygnicator/docs/README.md

 ./run-picocom.sh /dev/ttyUSB0

 ```

+If you get an access denied error, make sure that your user is in the dialout group.
+To add your user to dialout, run:
+`sudo usermod -a -G dialout $USER`

 **Note:** To exit picocom: `Ctrl + A` then `C`

 **Note:** For both Mac and Linux, the device name could be different, i.e. it could be another suffix after /dev/tty.
 Check the contents of /dev folder with the Pico connected to find out what it is for your system.